Alderstig/Saab-Refactoring-Test/README.md

 Try to limit time spent on this exercise to a maximum of 3 hours.
 If there is anything you don't have time to complete, write it down and we can discuss it during the interview.

 Good Luck!

+# Performed Test
+This test was performed by Philip Alderstig.
+Gothenburg, Sweden 2022-04-10

+##Actions Taken
+1. I started by looking through the code to get a general understanding of the project.
+2. I then removed comments i thought were ”unneccesary”.
+3. I renamed variables i thought were ”unclear” to make the code more easily readable and to make it easier to understand the functionality.
+4. I noticed repeated code/functionality and instead made it a method to make the code more easily readable and to reduce lines of code.
+5. I made interfaces for userRepository and ticketService (not to ticketRepository due to it being static) to facilitate future expansion of the project according to the Open / Closed principle and the Interface segregation principle.
+6. I divided files into corresponding folders to clean up and add structure to working tree.